holatuwol/W241-MemoryReadingRecall/00-final-project.md

 -   The personality test result is not a random variable manipulated by the researchers.
 -   The subject is assigned to either control or treatment using pre-generated randomized lists (block randomization) that were created for each personality type at each location.
 This is a random variable manipulated by the researchers.

+This notation makes explicit the fact that our team's experimental design is effectively six smaller experiments.

 Analysis Precheck
 =================